pyxy-org/pyxy/README.md

 It builds on the fantastic work of [pyxl](https://github.com/dropbox/pyxl), which is a similar project predating JSX.
 Compared to pyxl, it takes a new approach that makes other tools do most of the work:

-* `parso` provides the tokenization and parsing
+* `parso` provides the tokenization and parsing, using a [custom grammar](https://github.com/pyxy-org/pyxy/blob/5494493ffc105f1cc8103b58ea56fda3d89fc4fe/pyxy/grammar/pyxy312.txt#L171-L193) to enable handling XML
 * `htpy` is used to rebuild markup

-This uses a standard Python parser (provided by `parso`), but with a [custom grammar](https://github.com/pyxy-org/pyxy/blob/5494493ffc105f1cc8103b58ea56fda3d89fc4fe/pyxy/grammar/pyxy312.txt#L171-L193) to enable handling XML.

 Here's a minimal example: